How to Get Glass Skin with Makeup: A Real Guide for Indian Skin - House Of Makeup

 A skin tint is the right base for glass skin.
 It is lightweight enough to allow your natural skin to show through, has a finish that contributes to luminosity rather than flattening it, and behaves much better in humidity than a heavy foundation.

-The Face Anything Luminous Skin Tint from House of Makeup is formulated specifically for the glass skin finish on Indian complexions.
-The name is not a marketing choice; the formula is built around light-reflecting ingredients and a dewy finish that creates exactly this effect.
-It includes hyaluronic acid for plumping and moisture, niacinamide for even tone and pore control, and goji berry extract for antioxidant glow.
-The SPF 25 handles sun protection without adding the white cast that mineral sunscreens sometimes leave.
+Formulated for the glass skin finish on Indian complexions.
+Built around light-reflecting ingredients and a dewy finish, with hyaluronic acid for plumping, niacinamide for even tone and pore control, and goji berry extract for antioxidant glow.
+SPF 25 handles sun protection without white cast.
+Shades developed across the full range of Indian skin tones, each with warm undertones.

-Shop Face Anything Skin Tint: houseofmakeup.com/collections/skin-tint
+Shop Face Anything Skin Tint →

 Prep: The Step You Cannot Skip